thoth-station/ansible-role-argo-workflows/README.md

   # - immature
   executor: docker   # options: docker, kubelet, k8sapi, pns

+  # Artifacts
+  # ---------

+  # Kind of artifact repository to be configured (if not empty)
+  # options:
+  # - "s3"
+  artifactRepository: ""

+  # archiveLogs will archive the main container logs as an artifact
+  # only applicable if artifactRepository != ""
+  archiveLogs: {{ archiveLogs }}

   # s3 artifact repository configuration
+  # only applicable if artifactRepository == "s3"
   AWS_S3_BUCKET_PREFIX: ""  # s3 bucket prefix
   AWS_S3_ARTIFACT_PATH: ""  # path to the artifact directory in the prefix
 ```